mmarkdown/mmark/Syntax.md

 for them.
 The default mmark configuration is to detect them after `//` and `#` comment starters.
 See the `-comment` option for to change this.

+Lone callouts without them being prefixed with a comment means they are not detected by Mmark.

 # Changes from version 1

 These are the changes from Mmark version 1: